tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 (This additional rounding step aims to hide variance across different client implementations.)

-In addition to padding the ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
-For example, if a client proposes ALPN values in the ClientHelloInner, the server-selected value will be returned in an EncryptedExtension, so that handshake message also needs to be padded using TLS record layer padding.
+In addition to padding ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
+For example, if a client proposes ALPN values in ClientHelloInner, the server-selected value will be returned in an EncryptedExtension, so that handshake message also needs to be padded using TLS record layer padding.

 When offering an encrypted ClientHello, the client MUST NOT offer to resume any non-ECHO PSKs.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2